 Rejoinder, our reply

-We stand by our photo.
+Hence, we stand by our report.